kennyjoseph/kennyjoseph.github.io/_includes/class.md

 ## Reading Responses on Slack

-All responses to readings must be put onto Slack by **Tuesday at 11:59PM**, onto the slack channel for that week's readings.
+All responses to readings must be put onto Slack by **Tuesday at 8:00PM**, onto the slack channel for that week's readings.
 Responses submitted after this time or to a different channel will not be accepted.

-Responses to readings should have 1) a (roughly) 4-6 sentence summary of the main points of the paper and 2) a second paragraph on something particularly interesting or worrying or useful that you yourself got from the paper.

-**Before these two paragraphs, state the paper you are responding to in bold.
+Responses to readings should have two paragraphs  **Before these two paragraphs, state the paper you are responding to in bold.
 See the #intro channel for example responses**.
 The first paragraph might choose to address some of the following questions, but should not feel inclined to simply answer only or all these questions:

 - What is the main point of the paper?